Vernissage Restaurant Circa 2012

 We came for the music on a Thursday night, and that seems to be how the owners draw the crowd.
 The musicians were great!
 I would not mind microwaved leftover food and bad services, but not for $20 per dish and a mandatory gratuity.
 The owners should be ashamed!

 On top of that I left or dropped my glasses at the restaurant.
 I called as soon as I discovered them missing.
 I was told that they were found and I could pick them up the next day.
 What they didn't say over the phone was that they had been crushed- frames and lenses broken.
 I wouldn't have bothered even returning if I had known since it's a 45 minute drive one way.
 Fortunately I do have a reliable online store where I have ordered prescription replacement lenses.
-They also sell womens eyeglasses styles.
-The selection of frames is almost overwhelming, but I did find several that I liked.
-I decided to buy a pair of Jimmy Choo frames and have my prescription lens put in.
-I did a quick search online for the frames to compare prices and decided to buy the frames elsewhere at a lower price.
-Then I mailed the frames in to Eyeglasses.com and had my prescription lenses put in.
+They also have a good selection of my standby Ray Ban glasses.
+The collection of frames is almost overwhelming, but I did find several that I liked.
+I found my fav standby Ray Ban frames and then had my prescription lenses put in.
 In the mean time a friend has suggested a new restaurant to try, a Moldovan restaurant, not Russian this time in Newton.
 Well, it's sort of Russian since Moldova is a former Soviet republic.
 However the country is well known for its wine.
 I am keeping my fingers crossed that this will be a better experience.

 A preamble: it has taken me several weeks to properly formulate this review such that it would reflect the proper amount of derision.